tudat-team/tudat-space/docs/source/_src_user_guide/state_propagation/environment_setup/thrust_refactor/thrust_refactor.rst

 **propagation_setup.thrust.thrust_from_existing_body_orientation** This option is now moot, *by definition* all thrust models now use the existing body orientation.
 If you were using this option, now additional action is needed.

-**propagation_setup.thrust.custom_thrust_orientation**  This option is now replaced with the equivalent :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_rotation_model` option, with the addition of the frame identiers specifief above.
+**propagation_setup.thrust.custom_thrust_orientation**  This option is now replaced with the equivalent :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_rotation_model` option, with the addition of the frame identiers specified above.
 It defines the body-fixed orientation in a fully user-defined manner.

-**propagation_setup.thrust.custom_thrust_direction**  This option is now replaced with the equivalent :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_inertial_direction_based` option, with the addition of the frame identiers specifief above.
+**propagation_setup.thrust.custom_thrust_direction**  This option is now replaced with the equivalent :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.custom_inertial_direction_based` option, with the addition of the frame identiers specified above.
 This rotation model is very typical for the use of thrust: it imposes that a body-fixed axis (now limited to the body-fixed x-axis) is pointed along an arbitrary user-defined inertial direction.
 As an extension of the old code, this model now allows he *full* rotation to be defined, but defining the free rotation about the body-fixed x-axis (thrust) axis.

 **propagation_setup.thrust.thrust_direction_from_state_guidance**  This option is replaced by the :func:`~tudatpy.numerical_simulation.environment_setup.rotation_model.orbital_state_direction_based`.
-The inputs are equivalent, with the addition of the frame identiers specifief above.
-Yhis rotation model is a typical example for a basic use of thrust: it imposes that a body-fixed axis (now limited to the body-fixed x-axis) is pointed along its inertial position or velocity vector.
+The inputs are equivalent, with the addition of the frame identiers specified above.
+This rotation model is a typical example for a basic use of thrust: it imposes that a body-fixed axis (now limited to the body-fixed x-axis) is pointed along its inertial position or velocity vector.
 As an extension of the old code, this model now allows he *full* rotation to be defined, but defining the free rotation about the body-fixed x-axis (thrust) axis.